PRO-2684/gadgets/greasyfork_enhance/README.md

     - **Min rows to hide**: Minimum number of rows to hide
     - **Tab size**: Set Tab indentation size
     - **Animation**: Enable animation for toggling code blocks
+    - **Metadata**: Parses certain important script metadata and displays it on the script code page
 - **🎨 Display**
     - **Hide buttons**: Hide floating buttons added by this script
     - **Flat layout**: Use flat layout for script list and descriptions